solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    of the list while its siblings are not on the list.

-   Even if the last block D on the list may not be optimistically confirmed, it already has at least `42% - 5% = 37%` stake, with no competing sibling E getting more than `42%` stake.
-This is equal to the case where `5%` stake jumped ship from fork E to fork D, 80% of the cluster can switch to fork E if that turns out to be the heavist fork.
+   Even if the last block D on the list may not be optimistically confirmed, it already has at least `42% - 5% = 37%` stake.
+Say F is its sibling with the most stake, F can only have less than `42%` stake because it's not on the list.
+So picking D over F is equal to the case where `5%` stake switched from fork F to fork D, 80% of the cluster can switch to fork D if that turns out to be the heaviest fork.

    After deciding heaviest block, gossip `RestartHeaviestFork(X.slot, X.hash, committed_stake_percent)` out, where X